 Share-based compensation expense is a non-cash item representing the estimated fair value of the stock options granted to employees and others, recognized when the options vest.
-The Company recorded in the three and twelve months ended Q4 2011 \$nil and \$3,597,911 of share-based compensation and \$nil and \$nil in Q4 2010.
+The Company recorded in Q1 2012 \$nil and Q1 2011 \$3,597,911 of share-based compensation.